Nikithavedanth/Assignment2-Madabhushi/README.md

 ***
 ***
 # Quote
-> Life is like riding a bicycle, to keep your balance you must keep moving.*Albert Einstein*
+> Life is like riding a bicycle, to keep your balance you must keep moving. ----*Albert Einstein*

-> Everything has beauty but not everyone sees it. *Dolly parton*
+> Everything has beauty but not everyone sees it. ---- *Dolly parton*
 ***
 ***
 # Code Fencing